-A faculty meeting is the highest authority in matters relating to the Faculty of Business Administration, see article 7 of these regulations.
+A faculty meeting is the highest authority in matters relating to the Faculty of Psychology, see article 7 of these regulations.
+The tasks and role of faculty meetings are prescribed in article 20 of the regulations for the University of Akureyri.